diegoclair/go_boilerplate/README.md

 For the presentation layer, which I refer to as the transport layer, its purpose is to handle data transportation.
 It is responsible for receiving and responding to various types of requests, including API calls, gRPC, and messaging via RMQ, among others.

 ##  ▶️ Getting Started 💻

-### ❗ First of all:
+### Prerequisites ❗
-* You need to have docker installed in your computer.
+* Ensure Docker is installed on your machine.
-* Run the command `chmod +x .docker/entrypoint.sh` to give permissions to execute the entrypoint file.
+* Modify the entrypoint file permissions with the command `chmod +x .docker/entrypoint.sh`.
+* An installation of Go 1.18 or later.
+For installation instructions, see [Installing Go](https://go.dev/doc/install).

-### Start ▶️
+### Launching the Application  ▶️
-To start the applciation, you need just to run the command `docker-compose up`.
-When you see this message `your server started on [::]:5000` so your app is running correctly!
+To start the application, execute the command `docker-compose up`.
+Once you see the message `your server started on [::]:5000`, the application is up and running!

-### 📝 Docs:
+### 📝 API Documentation:
-Inside of the `/docs` folder, you can see the Swagger documentation of the API Endpoints.
+For detailed API endpoint documentation, navigate to the `/docs` directory where you will find the Swagger documentation.

 ##  Contributing